 Tractors are universal devices that can be attached to various special-purpose machines, such as plows, harrows, irrigation tanks, etc. They are divided in size and power.
 The strongest models reach around 450 kW.
 In addition to fieldwork, modern tractors are also used for transportation.
 At the same time, they reach speeds of up to 40 mph, and there are models whose maximum speed is as high as 50 mph.
 The speed of the tractor is limited by its construction, its large masses and wheels, and above all by the lack of shock absorbers on the rear axle.

-Famous tractor manufacturers include Fendt, John Deere, Claas, Steyr, NewHolland, Zetor, Massey Ferguson, IMT, Case, Ursus, IHC, Hürlimann, MAN, Deutz-Fahr, etc.
+Famous and the best selling tractor manufacturers include Fendt, John Deere, Claas, Steyr, NewHolland, Zetor, Massey Ferguson, IMT, Case, Ursus, IHC, Hürlimann, MAN, Deutz-Fahr, etc.

 A cultivator is a single-axle working machine that, without a trailer, can only be moved with the driver’s support.
 For cultivators, there are a number of attachments that create versatility.
 These attachments are milling cutter, spatula, plug, spreader, water pump, mower.